-Fire Ant Size: There are many sizes of fire ants in a colony, ranging from one-eighth of an inch to almost three-eighths of an inch in length.
+- Size: There are many sizes of workers in the colony, ranging from one-eighth of an inch to almost three-eighths of an inch in length.

-Although the vast majority of stings result only in raised welts that may develop a white pustule, a person may be allergic to the insect sting and could experience a more serious reaction.
-Additionally, a person rarely receives just one sting.
-Rather, fire ants can inflict dozens or more stings quickly on a person accidentally kneeling or standing next to or on a fire ant mound.
-Refer to Mayo Clinic recommendations if you do have a reaction to fire ant bites and seek medical assistance.
+- Behavior: Fire ants pose a health risk to anyone venturing into areas where the ants are found.
+Although the vast majority of stings result only in a raised welt that may develop a white pustule, a person allergic to insect stings could experience a more serious reaction.
+Additionally, a person seldom receives just one sting.
+Rather, dozens or even hundreds of stings can be inflicted quickly on a person accidentally kneeling or standing next to or on a fire ant mound.

 The red imported fire ant was brought into this country during the 1920s and has spread to cover most of the Gulf Coast states and most of eastern Texas.
 It is now established north into parts of Tennessee and North Carolina.
 These ants nest in the soil and construct large mounds that are easily seen in lawns and pastures.
 A single lawn may contain a dozen or more mounds.
 This ant will also locate nests within landscape mulch and beneath items on the ground, such as landscape timbers.
 The mounds of such colonies may be shallow and poorly structured, making them difficult to detect for the less experienced eye.
 Fire ants may construct mounds next to the foundation and enter homes through weep holes or other exterior cracks and holes.
 Once inside, workers forage in trails beneath the edge of carpeting.
 On occasion, the ants will bring soil up into walls or beneath first floor bathrooms and construct a nest.